 It is important to note that, though you can record and compute grades in the Moodle Gradebook, final grades must be submitted to the Records office through MyWP, not through Moodle.
-Once you have completed your grading in the Moodle gradebook, you can follow the instructions in the "myWPclasses Instructor Resources" area to export the gradebook to Excel.
+Once you have completed your grading in the Moodle gradebook, you can follow the instructions below to export the gradebook to Excel.
 You then email that spreadsheet to the Records office at adprecords@warnerpacific.edu.